Two “must-see” museums in Amsterdam: Van Gogh and Rijks Museums and see Amsterdam from a canal cruise.

-Start at the Prinseniland and the neighborhood’s most striking monuments, markets, street art hotspots, and little-known local haunts.
-Learn whether or not this colourful micro sub inspired The Beatles, either way it certainly makes for some good photos.
+Start at the Prinseniland and see the neighborhood’s most striking monuments, markets, street art hotspots, and little-known local haunts.
+Learn whether or not this colorful micro sub inspired The Beatles, either way, it certainly makes for some good photos.
 See the submarine which is just one of the hundreds of boats moored on Prinseneiland.

 Many are classic wooden sailing craft or barges, and the wharf-lined docks are a bustling place to investigate on foot.
 The area attracts many artists, and it has a lot to offer visitors.
 See the picturesque and costly homes which in the past were all warehouses, used for storing the goods that came from Amsterdam’s port.